turingschool/mod-0-curriculum/session3/index.md

 Initialized empty Git repository in /Users/rwarbelow/notes/.git/
 ```

 This means git will now be available to use to track changes in the `notes` directory.
+This does **not** mean that git is tracking anything yet.

+If you're not seeing this message, that means you have not set up git on your computer.
+For now, follow along and take notes.

 <div class="things-to-note">
   <h4>Things to Note</h4>